Elder Law & Special Needs

 A TuckerAllen attorney can help you create a special needs estate plan that lets you avoid common mistakes.
 We’ll also explain the special requirements that must be met for special needs estate plans and offer guidance in naming contingent beneficiaries.
 We can also help you set up a third-party supplemental trust for a loved one with special needs.
 Learn more about our special needs planning services.

 It’s heartening to see that there are many possibilities when it comes to planning care for a loved one with a disability.
 But having so many choices can also add to the confusion.
 During your initial consultation, we’ll recommend the services that would be most beneficial to your loved one and clearly state the fees for each of these services.
 There’s no preparation necessary and no paperwork to bring.
 We’ll simply get to know you, listen to your needs, discuss your wishes, and answer any questions.
-(Since each elder law situation is unique and a range of strategies must be considered, there is an initial consultation fee of $500, which will be applied to any future services.)
 View our full pricing list here.

 Michelle W. from St. Louis, MO